QAston/md-wiki-public/software-eng/windows/wsl2_host_container.md

 }
 EOF
 ```
-8. Set up a host workspace directory, so that bindmounts work
+8. Set up links to the guest filesystem so that docker running on host can still see them for bindmount purposes
 ```
-mkdir /home/dariusza/host-workspace
+# use links instead of mount to not introduce an order dependency on guest
+cd /home/dariusza/
+ln -s -T /mnt/wsl/arch/root/home/dariusza/workspace workspace
 ```

 ### configure host integration in the guest container